komora-io/marble/README.md

 Writes are meant to be performed in bulk by some background process.
-Each call to `Marble::write_batch` creates at least one new file that stores the pages being written.
+Each call to `Marble::write_batch` creates at least one new file that stores the objects being written.
 Multiple calls to fsync occur for each call to `write_batch`.
 It is blocking.
-Page metadata is added to the backing wait-free pagetable incrementally, not atomically, so if you rely on batch atomicity, you should serve the batch's pages directly from a cache of your own until `write_batch` returns.
+Object metadata is added to the backing wait-free pagetable incrementally, not atomically, so if you rely on batch atomicity, you should serve the batch's objects directly from a cache of your own until `write_batch` returns.
 However, upon crash, batches are recovered atomically.